 Now as I look back after saying no to sugar for almost five years, it sounds crazy to think that I had allowed my sugar cravings to convince me of this lie.

 Without a doubt, a real physiological response was happening every time I would overeat carbs.
-However, I also had to face that their was a spiritual battle that needed to take place for me find complete freedom in this area.
+However, I also had to face that there was a spiritual battle that needed to take place for me find complete freedom in this area.

 Choosing a low carb keto diet and combining it with my Christian faith has made a world of difference for me in my battle against sugar addiction.
-It’s a lifestyle change that has planted me on the path of becoming whole in spirit, mind and body.
+It’s a lifestyle change that has planted me on the path of becoming whole in spirit, mind, and body.